 Common among stock preparation and mechanical pulping applications, Valmet Low Consistency Refiner Segments give customers the flexibility to customize their approach to fiber processing to achieve specific goals in refining performance.
-Our refining experts works in close cooperation with customers to design and produce segments that are tailored to their individual needs.
+Our refining experts work in close cooperation with customers to design and produce segments that are tailored to their individual needs.

-Expertise in Refiner Segments
+Expertise in refiner segments

 To achieve optimal results, different refiner applications require different designs as system optimization is undertaken.
 With the right expertise, a paper mill can optimize its low consistency refining operations by:

 - Monitoring and optimizing as many hydraulic, mechanical and process conditions as possible

 - Ensuring that the proper designs and alloys have been selected